A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: Background

 \section{Background}

-This section starts by providing the technical background of machine learning and zero-knowledge proofs.
-It then delves into the details of verifiable machine learning and concludes with a comparison of the strengths and limitations of zero-knowledge proofs relative to other security techniques in the context of verifiable machine learning.
+This section reviews the technical foundations needed for the remainder of the survey.
+We first introduce the basic notation of machine learning and zero-knowledge proofs, then define the three main categories of verifiable machine learning, and finally compare ZKP with other representative security techniques used in trustworthy ML systems.